18F/acq-tech-presentations/tech-theory-time/information-assurance/presso.md

   * "shape" of the ciphertext (frequency of letters, number of words, length of information, etc.) can tell you about the plaintext
-  * the cipher that was used makes it easier to attack the ciphertext
+  * the cipher that was used makes it easier to attack the ciphertext (.highlight[life pro tip:] .loud[don't treat the cipher as a secret])
 * Don't want to create weaknesses in the cipher
   * bad random number generation
   * mathematical oddities
   * "magic" numbers (i.e., back doors)

+???
+Only the key should be considered a secret.
+In some cases, it's possible to figure out what cipher was used based on the ciphertext and that is considered completely okay.

 ---
 class: center, middle